simonangel-fong/Note_Humber/2nd/Oracle_DB_using_PLSQL/trigger/trigger.md

 - `Trigger`:

   - Programs to execute a specific action whenever a specific event occurs in an application or in the database.
+  - allow specified actions to be performed automatically within the database, without having to write extra application code.
+  - increase the power of the database, and the power of your application.

 - `Application Trigger`: